stridecolossus/jove-blog/blog/part-2-triangle/devices.md

 }
 ```

-The `create` method is a helper that first retrieves the array of queue families for each device:
+The `create` method first retrieves the array of queue families for each device:

 ```java
 private static PhysicalDevice create(Pointer handle, Instance instance) {